 As seen in the video, the device has a few functions.
 It accepts analog input from a standard 1/4" TRS jack, performs monophonic pitch detection on it, and either displays tuning information or outputs MIDI signals based on the detected pitch.
 Tuning can be adjusted by moving A up or down a few hertz from 440.
 There is a bypass switch, a backlight switch for the LCD and a contrast ratio pot; the whole thing runs on either DC power or a 9V battery.

-You can get the code here.
+You can get the code from the following links:

 The Electronics